davidajuan/david-juan-blog/index.markdown

 ---
 layout: home
 title:
-tagline: Software Engineering Director in Detroit
+tagline: Director of Engineering in Detroit, Michigan
-description: A blog about technology, the outdoors, and life.
+description: A blog about technology, the great outdoors, and life.
 ---

-### I am a technology guy that writes about my life, lessons, an experiences, for the amusement and benefit of anyone that takes the time to read.
+## I'm a technologist and outdoorsman from Detroit writting about my life, lessons, and experiences.